-To understand the overall situation of a country region's environmental regulatory framework, or researchers often use a composite indicator, which combines various single indicators, to assess the environmental regulatory framework.
+To understand the overall situation of a country or region's environmental regulatory framework, researchers often use a composite indicator, which combines various single indicators, to assess the environmental regulatory framework.
 Past studies have combined different pollution indicators into a composite indicator to profile the overall level of environmental regulation to allow for comparisons between industries and countries [11, 31, 34].
 However, this method, primarily when based on pollution emissions, mainly reflects how regulations control emissions without addressing the environmental regulatory framework's broader dimensions, legal underpinnings, and toolspecific characteristics.
-This limitation makes it difficult to fully evaluate the impact and relevance of different regulatory tools and restricts detailed investigation into specific areas of the environmental regulatory framework.
-Additionally, some scholars argue that composite indicators built on pollution emissions are endogenous to the processes of environmental governance and economic development.
-This often leads to endogeneity issues in empirical analyses, resulting in biased estimates.
-More sophisticated econometric techniques are needed to address these endogeneity issues [26].
+This limitation makes it difficult to fully evaluate the impact and relevance of different regulatory tools and restricts detailed investigation into specific areas of the environmental regulatory

-China's regional development is markedly uneven, leading to significant interest in the regional heterogeneity of environmental regulation's effects.
+China's development is regional markedly uneven, leading to significant interest in the regional heterogeneity of environmental regulation's effects.
 Zhang et al. [35] found an inverted U-shaped relationship between environmental regulation and carbon emissions.
 Their research shows that stronger environmental regulation more effectively reduces carbon emissions in the eastern and central regions than in the western regions, indicating substantial regional variability in regulatory effectiveness across China.
 Similarly, Feng et al. [36] reported a gradient in environmental regulatory intensity from east to west across 30 provinces.
 Yu and Shen [37] further confirmed these findings, demonstrating notable differences in environmental regulatory intensity and its impact on industrial capacity utilization across Chinese provinces.
 These studies collectively underscore the importance of considering regional variations when assessing the effectiveness of China's environmental regulatory policies.
 While these studies offer valuable insights into regional differences in environmental regulation, they overlook how these differences evolve and fail to delve into the specific performances of different regions across various dimensions of the environmental regulatory framework.
 This limitation restricts a deeper understanding of the reasons behind the varied effectiveness of environmental regulation across different regions.